sparkflows/sparkflows-docs/docs/kubernetes/index.rst

 Kubernetes Guide
 =========

-Fire Insights is integrated with Kubernetes.
+Sparkflows is integrated with Kubernetes.

 There are two scenarios:

-* You have a Kubernetes Cluster and Fire Insights can integrate with it.
+* You have a Kubernetes Cluster and Sparkflows can integrate with it.
-* You have VM's and need Kubernetes installed on it along with Fire Insights.
+* You have VM's and need Kubernetes installed on it along with Sparkflows.

 If you are on-premise, we recommend installing Rancher.

-Fire Insights adds the following services:
+Sparkflows adds the following services:

-  * Fire Insights : for self-serve Advanced Data Analytics.
+  * Sparkflows : for self-serve Advanced Data Analytics.
   * Minio : for distributed storage.
   * Apache HIVE : for Data Catelog.
   * Apache Spark : for Distributed Processing.
   * Jupyter : For Machine Learning with Notebooks.

-This document captures the steps for installing Fire Insights.
+This document captures the steps for installing Sparkflows.

 .. panels::